-In the winter of 1778-1779, Gen. von Steuben went to Philadelphia to write his book of regulations.
-Lt Col. Francois de Fleury, a French volunteer serving in the Continental Army, assisted in writing the original French text.
-Duponceau and Capt.
-Benjamin Walker translated it into English.
-It was illustrated by Capt.
-Pierre Charles L'Enfant, the man who would design Washington D.C.
+In the winter of 1778-1779, General von Steuben went to Philadelphia to write his book of regulations.
+Lieutenant Colonel Francois de Fleury, a French volunteer serving in the Continental Army, assisted in writing the original French text.
+Duponceau and Captain Benjamin Walker translated it into English.
+It was illustrated by Captain Pierre Charles L'Enfant, the man who would later design Washington, D.C.
 The "Regulation for the Order and Discipline of the Troops of the United States" was approved by Congress in March 1779.
 It became known as the "Blue Book," and it was used by the United States Army until 1814.

-Gen. von Steuben rejoined the Continental Army on April 27, 1779, and he served throughout the remainder of the war.
-He was instructor and supply officer for Gen. Nathanael Greene's southern army, which fought the key battles that led to the British surrender at Yorktown in 1781.
+General von Steuben rejoined the Continental Army on April 27, 1779, and he served throughout the remainder of the war.
+He was instructor and supply officer for General Nathanael Greene's southern army, which fought the key battles that led to the British surrender at Yorktown in 1781.
 Steuben commanded of one of the three divisions in the Continental Army at Yorktown.
-In 1783, he helped demobilize the army, and resigned in 1784.
+In 1783, he helped demobilize the army, and resigned his commission in 1784.

 Throughout the war, Steuben had continually asked Congress for more money for his expenses.
 After the war, he continued petitioning for compensation for his services.
 Congress did pay a portion of the amount Steuben expected, but not all.
-New York, Pennsylvania, and Virginia granted him land, of which he sold portions, but these payments never quite offset his living expenses.
+He was granted land by the states of New York, Pennsylvania, and Virginia, of which he sold portions, but these payments never quite offset his living expenses.
 Consequently, he was forced to retire from New York City to his land holdings in order to live out the remainder of his life.
 Steuben never married, and he died on his 16,000 acre farm tract in the Mohawk Valley of New York, on November 28, 1794.